jotd666/amidar500/README.md

   enemies
 - after a while, the white thief (aka tracer) will start following you.
 Don't wait too long!

-ISSUES:

-- reorganize sprites to match various palettes when an enemy is killed => working, refactor init_enemies once it's working
-- if 2 enemies are killed in the same place what happens when they respawn (fall) avoid enemy fusion: fall after a random time, respawn from fall after a random time
-- small bits of paint not removed when rolling back
-- add/sub 8 when hanging: change it on display, don't change ypos

 CREDITS:

 - Jean-Francois Fabre (aka jotd): code and gfx/sfx conversion